 For instance, staffing costs, rent on the premises, marketing and taxes should all be covered by the business’s available cash – its working capital.
-A business should not need to sell off long-term assets or borrow money to meet these responsibilities.
+Ant given business should not need to sell off long-term assets or borrow money to meet these responsibilities.
 Its ability to do so is dictated by the amount of working capital.

 Working capital represents the liquid cash which isn’t tied up in its long-term assets.

 The most common definition is; the difference between the business’s current assets and its current liabilities.

 Although they are similar, related concepts and are often confused, working capital and cash flow are not quite the same thing.

 Your dental practice’s cash flow is the amount of cash that moves through the business over any given period.
 It is the amount of money that your business can generate.
 Cash flow does not take into account your liabilities.
 Working capital, on the other hand, takes into account all your current liabilities, as well as current assets.